 Do I have to make a tee time?
-Anyone may book a tee time up to 7 days in advance OR up to 14 days in advance for Loyalty Members online or by calling the course 24 hours a day or by booking online.
+Anyone may book a tee time up to 7 days in advance OR up to 14 days in advance for Loyalty Members online or by calling the course 24 hours a day.
 Walk ups are also accepted the day of, but keep in mind un-booked times can fill up quickly.
 It is recommended that you book a tee time in advance to ensure you get on the course.
-All players must "check in " at the pro shop to pay their associated fees.
+All players must "check in" at the pro shop to pay their associated fees.

 How can I book a time for more than 4 players?
 If you have 5-20 players, call the pro shop.
-If you have 21+ players, pleae fill out the tournament request form.
-Our Tournament Director will contact you to facilitate your outing
+If you have 21+ players, please fill out the tournament request form.
+Our Tournament Director will contact you to help you book your event.

 Do you allow fivesomes?
-Due to teh amount of play our courses receive, we are not normally able to accommodate fivesomes, however, there are some times and situations where fivesomes are feasible.
+Due to the amount of play our courses receive, we are not normally able to accommodate fivesomes, however, there are times when fivesomes are feasible.
 Call the course to determine if you request for a fivesome can be allowed.
 Click here to see our fivesomes policy

 I'm new and don't want to hold others up.
 When can we play by ourselves?
 Welcome to the game!
 Everyone starts as a beginner, so we all understand it can be intimidating at times.
-WE can never guarantee that you will get your own tee time as we pair up golfers based on demand to try and allow everyone an opportunity to play. here are a few ideas on how to imporve your odds of not being paired up with other golfers.
+We can never guarantee that you will get your own tee time as we pair golfers based on demand to try and allow everyone an opportunity to play.
+Here are a few ideas on how to improve your odds of not being paired up with other golfers.

 - Strategically book a tee time. (a.)
 Very early in the morning (first two hours course is open) (b.)
 Just after lunch Monday thru Thursday (c.)
 Late any day around 1 1/2 hours before sunset.